-We left late today…decided to finish posting while I had internet.
+We left late today…decided to finish making my blog post while I had internet.
 Our first stop was in the same park where we camped, Cave-in-Rock State Park.
 Does anyone want to take a guess at what we saw?
 Yes, it was a cave – 160 feet deep in a limestone bluff.
 I was afraid I might miss it as there were stairs everywhere, but obviously that would have been hard to do once I saw its large size.
 The cave was once a hideout for river pirates after the Revolutionary War.
-They would lure pioneers into the cave and take their possessions and sometimes their lives.
+They would lure pioneers into the cave, take their possessions, and sometimes their lives.
 Fortunately now, it’s just a tour attraction.

 Pounds Hollow Recreation Area